Modern Slavery Act Statement

 - the Norwegian Transparency Act (“Norwegian Act”),

-This statement constitutes our human rights and modern slavery transparency statement for the financial year ending 31 December 2023.
+This statement constitutes our human rights and modern slavery transparency statement for the financial year ending 31 December 2024 and was approved by the Thermo Fisher Board of Directors on 20 May 2025.
 Our previous human rights and modern slavery statements are available in the “Corporate Social Responsibility” section of our website under the heading “Global Supply Chain,” which can be found here.

 Organization Structure

-Thermo Fisher Scientific, as parent company of the Thermo Fisher Scientific group of companies (the “Group”), issues this statement on behalf of itself and each of its subsidiaries that are subject to each of the Acts, respectively, and in particular its UK, Australian, Norwegian, Swiss, Canadian and U.S. subsidiaries listed in the Appendix, which have conferred and collaborated in the preparation, review and finalization of this statement.
+Thermo Fisher, as parent company of the Thermo Fisher group of companies (the “Group”), issues this statement on behalf of itself and each of its subsidiaries that are subject to each of the Acts, respectively, and in particular, its subsidiaries listed in Annexes I to V, which have conferred and collaborated in the preparation, review and finalization of this statement.

 We report our business in four segments - Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Biopharma Services.